There are a couple of common misconceptions you should quickly forget when first adding this sunny and brilliant plant to your yard.

 Once you have your first round matured and grown, it takes little encouragement to keep them alive and thriving – with mild watering and harvesting only being occasional tasks.

-If you’re growing the plant in its native United States, Jerusalem artichokes tend to thrive.
+Jerusalem artichokes tend to thrive.
 Diseases and pests are not a major concern, as they have maintained strong enough wild genetics to easily resist them.

 The biggest reward of growing these sunny plants may just be dining on them – though first you must harvest your cash crop before preparing it for cooking use.